Manual Index

 As you know, phone operating systems, versions and browsers are all different, so it's impossible to tell exactly what screens you and your patients will encounter the first time you try to conduct a video session via your mobile devices.
 However, the following section may give you some helpful problem-solving tips if you have difficulty:

-- What Should Happen
+1. What Should Happen

 When you click the "Start video session" button on the screen above, you should be taken to the same Secure Video page you're used to seeing in the regular PSYBooks app:

 From here, you'd just click the orange "Enter Meeting" button like you normally would and be in the video room.
 However, the first time you or your clients try accessing video sessions on the Mobile app, there may be some kinks to iron out.
-Hopefully the next section will help you troubleshoot, should things not go quite as expected.
+Hopefully the next section will help you troubleshoot, should things not go as expected.

-- Popup Blockers
+2. Popup Blockers

 Some mobile browsers block popups by default.
 The screenshot below - taken from an iPhone X - was found by going to Settings > Safari.
 As you can see, Safari had the popup blocker set to on: